tlisonbee/cerberus/docs/administration-guide/creating-an-environment.md

 ## Create the Lambda function and subscribe it to the AWS IP change topic

-Now we have a Lambda that auto-update the ingress of (properly tagged) Security Groups on ELBs.
+Create a Lambda that subscribes to the SNS topic (from the previous step) and auto-updates (properly tagged) ELB Security Groups to allow or deny ingress based on the WAF whitelist/blacklist:
-Next, subscribe to an AWS topic that the Lambda will publish a message an IP address has been whitelisted or blacklisted.
-The Lambda will read these messages from the topic and update the Security Group as required:

     cerberus -e demo
     -f /path/to/test.yaml \